-This course introduces students to culture defined as a key aspect of human adaptability and success.
-Students learn about the process of development of our essentially human characteristics, both biological and cultural, including language, customs, and institutions that make up the ways of life of social groups.
-A cross-cultural analysis of societies and the multiple functions of culture are discussed.
-Students are encouraged to develop cultural self-awareness and selfreflection, reduce ethnocentrism, and create new ways of understanding of their own culture.
+4 semester hours This course focuses on culture defined as a key aspect of human adaptability to the natural and social environment.
+Students learn about the influences on and processes of culture change, and develop an appreciation of the negative impact of essentialist approaches to culture.
+They study human biological and cultural characteristics, including language, values, norms, customs and institutions that make up diverse ways of life.
+A cross-societal analysis of cultures helps students develop acceptance and respect for cultures other than their own.
+Students are encouraged to develop cultural self-awareness and self-reflection, and create new ways of understanding of their own culture within the context of the emerging global culture.